Market Data Methodology

 Data Ingestion

 Messari maintains relationships with partners that provide us with continuous feeds of trade data.
-We also ingest these sources directly from various exchanges.
-All of these feeds are converted into 1 minute OHLCV objects, and then transformed/downsampled into the datasets described above.
+All of these feeds are converted into 1-minute OHLCV objects, and are then transformed/downsampled into the datasets described above.

 Messari strives to have both adequate breadth of coverage as well as accuracy in its market data service.
 We solve for each in the following way: